marin774/lockout-fabric/README.md

 `/lockout players <player name> <player name> ...` (there can be up to 16 players)

 If you want to chat with your team, run `/chat team`.

+# Vanilla modifications:
+- Piglin barter rates are same as in version 1.16.1 (more pearls, string etc.)
+- Raids replicate those on Medium difficulty (guarantees all illagers)